pgte/fugue/README.markdown

 ## TODO:

-1. Save the PID of the master into a file
+1. Save the PID of the master into a file.
+This can be tricky when handling
+1. Don't kill slaves with open connections.
+Have no idea of how to do this.
+Maybe related to monitoring (last TODO)?
 1. Use fork() to start the workers instead of spawn
 1. unit / integration tests - any ideas on how to test fugue?
 1. review the master / worker protocol for passing in the server socket
-1. review the code that synchronously tries to fetch the file descriptor from the  original master into the new respawned master (llib/fugue.js lines 72 - 91) - they're a bit too hacky - try and remove the recvMsg cycle...
+1. review the code that synchronously tries to fetch the file descriptor from the  original master into the new respawned master (lib/fugue.js lines 72 - 91) - they're a bit too hacky - try and remove the recvMsg cycle...
 1. Monitor request timeouts (as Unicorn does) - only plausible for HTTP Servers, though (??)